anfema/bin-grammar/Readme.md

 	// this function is called to parse a buffer
 	//
-	// buffer: buffer slice to parse
+	// `buffer`: buffer slice to parse
-	// parseTree: the tree of objects already parsed
+	// `parseTree`: the tree of objects already parsed
 	// options:
 	//  - `bigEndian`: Big endian setting from the parser to inherit from
 	//                 when not explicitly set